• Skip to main content

 • Finely dice the onion and garlic and simmer in the herb oil until starting to brown.

-• Remove the stalky bits from the tomatoes and add to the pan with the onions and tomato paste.
+• Remove the stalky bits from the fresh peeled tomatoes and add to the pan with the onions and tomato paste.

 • Meanwhile, bring a pot of water to the boil and add a half teaspoon of salt.